fgroupindonesia/printscreen/readme.md

 import fgroupindonesia.printscreen.engine.*;

 PrintScreen psEngine = new PrintScreen();
-psEngine.start();

-// if you need to screencapture whole without marking psEngine.takeCapture();
+// 1st if you need to screencapture with snipping psEngine.takeCapture();

-// if you need to screencapture with snipping psEngine.setSnippingMode(true);
+// or 2nd if you need to screencapture without snipping psEngine.setSnippingMode(false);
 psEngine.takeCapture();
 ```